mrchowmein/JavaLinkedLists/README.md

-# JavaSinglyLinkedList
+# JavaLinkedList
-My implementation of a Java Singly LinkedList
+My implementation of a Java Singly and Doubly LinkedLists with reverse, traverse and insert methods.